sohamkamani/sohamkamani.github.io/_posts/2016-07-07-a-beginners-guide-to-sql.md

 order by cost desc;
 ```

 Yikes!
-This would scare any new comer, or even an intermediate developer looking at SQl for the first time.
+This would scare any new comer, or even an intermediate developer looking at SQL for the first time.
 It shouldn't have to be like this.

 It's always easy to remember something which is intuitive, and through this guide, I hope to ease the barrier of entry for SQL newbies, and even for people who have worked with SQL, but want a fresh perspective.

+_All queries used in this post are made for PostgreSQL, although SQL syntax is very similar across databases, so some of these would  work on MySQL as well_

+## The three magic words

+### The three magic words

+#### The three magic words

+Although there are lots of keywords used in